Norway’s most scenic train rides

 More on the Vossebanen Railway.
 (Norwegian only)

 Krøderbanen: Norway's longest museum, south in the Hallingdal Valley.
-Heritage railway with steam locomotive and old teak carriages running on the museum’s 26 kilometres of tracks between Vikersund and Krøderen in the county of Buskerud.
+Heritage railway with steam locomotive and old teak carriages running on the museum's 16 miles of tracks between Vikersund and Krøderen in the county of Buskerud.
 The Krøder Line was opened in 1872 as a narrow gauge railway, and converted to standard gauge when the Bergen Line opened in 1909.
 It was closed down by NSB in 1985, and since then has been a museum operated by the Norwegian Railway and the Krøderbanen Foundation.
 Trains, buildings and tracks have been preserved as they were, and Krøderbanen is now also a centre for restoration and maintenance of rail museum artefacts.

 Setesdalsbanen: This narrow gauge railway dates back to 1896, and originally ran between Setesdal and Kristiansand in southern Norway.
 Setesdalsbanen was closed down in 1962, but reopened only two years later as a museum.
-Today eight of the original 78 kilometres are open - the stretch between Grovane and Røyknes stations in Vennesla municipality in Vest-Agder.
+Today eight of the original 48 miles are open - the stretch between Grovane and Røyknes stations in Vennesla municipality in Vest-Agder.
 This is a popular tourist attraction with some rare locomotives, including two Dübs locomotives built in 1894; period wooden carriages and station buildings - not to mention the pervading smell of coal.

-Tertitten Urskog-Hølandsbanen: Located in Sørumsand, some 40 kilometres east of Oslo, this 750mm-gauge railway also dates back to 1896, and was in use until 1960.
+Tertitten Urskog-Hølandsbanen: Located in Sørumsand, some 25 miles east of Oslo, this 750mm-gauge railway also dates back to 1896, and was in use until 1960.
 Although it carried both goods and passengers, the bulk of the traffic consisted of trains carrying timber.
 Today the Tertitten Railway, which has been restored and preserved, is a part of Akershusmuseet.
 Enjoy a nostalgic train journey with a picnic maybe at Bingsfoss Station.
 Daily departures from mid-June to the end of August.

 The National Railway Museum, located in Hamar, is the largest railway museum in Norway.
 The collection inside blends artefacts and illustrations from Norway's railway history with interactive electronic games and animation films, while outside you will find various locomotives and carriages, railway buildings and signalling equipment.
 The museum also boasts one of the world’s oldest heritage trains, Karéttoget, which plies the line between Hamar and Elverum four times a year.
 Caroline, the locomotive, is Norway's oldest.
 It was built by Robert Stephenson & Co. in Newcastle, England, and came to Norway in 1861.

-Rallar Museum, Finse: This exhibition opened in 2009 to celebrate the 100th anniversary of the Bergen Line (see above), and provides an insight into its construction.
+Rallar Museum, Finse: This exhibition opened in 2009 to celebrate the 100th anniversary of the Bergen Line, and provides an insight into its construction.
 “Rallar” was the nickname for the construction workers employed building roads and railway.
 An authentic Rallar hut and forge, film clips from 100 years of operation as well as old and new Rallar songs vividly illustrate what life was like along the tracks.
 The museum is based in the eastern locomotive shed at Finse.
 Fagernut lengthman’s cottage, located along Rallarvegen, is also part of the Rallar Museum.

 For model railway enthusiasts

-Gamlebyen Model Railway, Fredrikstad’s Old Town: Scandinavia’s newest and largest model railway, opened in 2010, boasts four kilometres of tracks and some 3,300 buildings (including a copy of the Old Town) spread out over an area of 400 square metres.
+Gamlebyen Model Railway, Fredrikstad's Old Town: Scandinavia's newest and largest model railway, opened in 2010, boasts four kilometres of tracks and some 3,300 buildings (including a copy of the Old Town) spread out over an area of 400 square meters.
 112,000 visitors in the first two years have made Gamlebyen Model Railway one of Fredrikstad’s most popular attractions.

 Miniature Railway Fair: Traditional model railway exhibition in October, Bergen, with lots of model railways, and activities for children too.
 This is the largest event of its kind in Norway.
-Next one will take place 28-29 September 2013 in Turnhallen, Slettebakken (a short drive from the city centre).
+Next one will take place 28-29 September 2013 in Turnhallen, Slettebakken (a short drive from the city center).
 More on the Miniature Railway Fair.

 Shop: NMJ is the place to order Norwegian miniatures, from locomotives to carriages etc. Established over 30 years. (website in English)